nikewu/core-seed/README.md

 # core-seed
-one simple UI base on sass
+a simple UI base on sass
 now it includes：flex grid, modal ,button ,input ,alert ,checkbox ,loading
 you can rewrite it to your own style or  extend it TODO